-Google Patents Search is an extremely powerful tool for prior art search.
+Google Patent Search is an extremely powerful tool for prior art search.
 Google patent search is a free tool that includes millions of published patents and patent applications.
 In fact, you can use it for several purposes:

 – Retrieve a patent publication whose publication number you know.

-– Search for patent publications with a specific criteria (search by patent number, keywords, technology domain, etc.)
+– Prior art Search for patent publications with a specific criteria (patent number, keywords, technology domain, etc.)

 – Fetching reports that include multiple patents.

-There are many other uses (e.g., patent product analysis, checking patent infringement) that Google Patent Search can serve, but I will limit the scope of this article to searching patents publications/prior art documents.
+There are many other uses (e.g., patent product analysis, checking patent infringement) that Google Patent Search can serve.
+However, let’s limit the scope of this article to searching patents publications/prior art documents.
 You may read more about Google patent advanced search.
 It’s quite beneficial to leverage Google Patents Search by understanding how it works.
 This article is aimed at precisely that by explaining various features available in Google Patents and how can you use them to find patent publications.

-If you know the patent publication number of a patent, you can simply enter it in the search field and find the patent publication.
-If you are however, looking for patent publications with specific keywords/concepts or want to do a general search in a particular technology domain, you can read through this article to understand the basics.
+If you know the patent publication number of a patent, you can enter it in the search field and find the patent publication.
+If you are looking for patent publications with specific keywords/concepts, you can read through this article to understand the basics.

 On the home-page of Google Patents, you will see a blank search field with a ‘bulb’ icon and a ‘hat’ icon to the right-hand side of the search field.
 If you want to see both patent publications and Google scholar documents, select both the ‘bulb’ and ‘hat’ icons as shown on the right-hand side of the search fields.
 If you want to see only patents, select the ‘bulb’ icon and not the ‘hat’ icon (vice versa, if you want to see Google scholar results).